AQCat25: Unlocking spin-aware, high-fidelity machine learning potentials for heterogeneous catalysis: Supplementary Information

 \subsection{Element counts OC20 versus AQCat25}

 Figure \ref{fig:element-counts} shows a comparison between the frequency with which elements occur in the AQCat25 and OC20 datasets.
-There are some notable differences like the presence of the six additional elements in AQCat25, the higher relative presense of boron in AQCat25, and the lower presense of Tc in AQCat25.
+There are some notable differences like the presence of the six additional elements in AQCat25, the higher relative presence of boron in AQCat25, and the lower presence of Tc in AQCat25.